North Star Academy Charter School

 North Star Academy Charter School of Newark is a charter school located in Newark, in Essex County, in the U.S. state of New Jersey, that educates students in kindergarten through twelfth grade.
 One of the initial group of 17 charter schools approved in January 1997, with plans to begin with classes for fifth and sixth grades, the school was recognized by the National Blue Ribbon Schools Program in 2010.

 In 2004, North Star Academy College Preparatory High School graduated its first senior class consisting of 19 students, all of whom were accepted into accredited four-year universities.

 As of the 2023–24 school year, the school had an enrollment of 6,476 students and 250.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 25.9:1.
 There were 4,690 students (72.4% of enrollment) eligible for free lunch and 796 (12.3% of students) eligible for reduced-cost lunch.

-North Star Academy has 13 campuses: six elementary schools, five middle schools (Clinton Hill, Vailsburg, Central Avenue, Downtown and West Side Park) and two high schools (Washington Park and Lincoln Park).
+North Star Academy has 15 campuses: seven elementary schools, six middle schools (Clinton Hill, Vailsburg, Central Avenue, Downtown, Lincoln Park and West Side Park) and two high schools (Washington Park and Lincoln Park).

 In 2000, New Jersey Governor Christine Todd Whitman and then-Governor of Texas George W. Bush toured the school, hailing it as an example of reform.